Sean-O-99/SoftwareTechAssign/Milestone1/Software Design/Software Design Document.md

 ##### Food Search Function
 Description: The purpose of this function is to match a search term, entered by the user, with food item(s) in the database.
-Input Parameters: A string entered by the user, and search item button clicked triggering an event that starts the processing of the users search term against database items.
+Input Parameters: A string entered by the user, and the 'search item' button being clicked will trigger the processing of the users search term against database items.
 Return Value: Matching item(s) in the database will be returned as string(s) inside clickable button(s).
-Side Effects: If a word is spelt incorrectly the application will show an error message through try and except fallbacks.
+Side Effects: Once the button is clicked the string passes to a global variable that is used to compare to the database.

 ##### Nutritional Breakdown Function
 Description: This function allows the user to see the macronutrient and micronutrient values of a selected food item with models that help user understanding.
-Input Parameters: Clicking respective button of food item, which triggers the function to search for all nutrient values of that item in the database.
+Input Parameters: Clicking the respective button of a food item, triggers the function to search and retrieve all nutrient values of that item in the database.
 Return Value: The selected food item's corresponding macronutrient and micronutrient values alongside models are returned.
 Side Effects: Once the food item is selected the global variable nutritionBreakdownItem will be set to the value of the button that was clicked.

 ##### Nutritional Range Filter Function
 Description: This function allows the user to apply a filter based on a selected nutrient and input minimum and maximum values of that nutrient.
 The application will then display a list of foods that are in that range.
-Input Parameters:
+Input Parameters: Nutrient type will be input as a string in a textbox, the minimum and maximum vales will be input as integers in their respective textboxes.
+A button titled 'filter' will be the clicked to initiate the function.
-Return Value:
+Return Value: The function returns a list of food items that fall within the minimum and maximum range of the specified nutrient.
-Side Effects:
+Side Effects: A global variable with an array datatype will be used to group food items within the specified nutrient range.

 ##### Nutritional Level Filter Function
-Description:
+Description: The purpose of this function is to allow the user to filter foods by their nutritional content.
+There are three varying levels low, mid, and high.
-Input Parameters:
+Input Parameters: The user clicks one of three nutritional level filter buttons, title low, mid, or high.
-Return Value:
+Return Value: The function returns a list of food items that are within the filtered level.
-Side Effects:
+Side Effects: A global variable with an array datatype will be used to group food items within the targeted nutritional level.

 ##### Recipe Builder Function
-Description:
+Description: This function allows the user to select multiple food items and add them to recipe.
+This will add up the nutrients from the various components and give the total nutritional content of the recipe.
-Input Parameters:
+Input Parameters: The user clicks on the 'new recipe' button, this initiates the function.
+Then the user will be able to add searched items to the recipe which will use the array datatype.
-Return Value:
+Return Value: The function returns a recipe that contains total nutritional composition of the combined foods.
-Side Effects:
+Side Effects: A global variable will be used to store the recipes, to allow later access.

 #### 3.2.2 Data Structures / Data Sources
 List all data structures or sources used in the software.
 For each, provide: